maghead/maghead/README.md

 After the migration script is generated, you can check the status of current database and waiting migration scripts:

-    $ lazy migrate --status
+    $ lazy migrate status
     Found 1 migration script to be executed.
     - AddUserColumn_1347451491

 now you can run upgrade command to upgrade database schema through the migration script:

-    $ lazy migrate --up
+    $ lazy migrate up

 If you regret, you can run downgrade migrations through the command:

-    $ lazy migrate --down
+    $ lazy migrate down

 But please note that SQLite doesn't support column renaming and column dropping.

 To see what migration script could do, please check the documentation of SQLBuilder package.

 ## Mix-In Schema